Skip to main content

 Summer Program in Biological Sciences in Public Health

 The BPH Summer Internship Program at the Harvard T.H.
-Chan School of Public Health offers rising juniors and seniors from underrepresented backgrounds the opportunity to conduct laboratory research on global public health issues.
+Chan School of Public Health offers rising juniors and seniors the opportunity to conduct laboratory research on global public health issues.
 This highly competitive, eight-week program provides a $4,000 stipend, housing at Emmanuel College, and travel to/from Boston.
 Interns work on independent research projects under Harvard faculty mentorship, culminating in a research presentation.
 Applicants must be U.S. citizens or permanent residents, 18 or older, with a GPA of 3.0+ and a strong interest in public health research.

 Summer Program in Biostatistics & Computational Biology at the Harvard School of Public Health